 The harmony of flavours in this burger was akin to pouring water into a cup and knowing it’ll become the cup.

-The tanginess of the jalapenos (optional, but be certain of include) went so well with the sweetness of the Cajun relish-sriracha mayo combo.
+The tanginess of the jalapenos (optional, but be certain to include) went so well with the sweetness of the Cajun relish-sriracha mayo combo.

 And while the thick layer of mature cheddar gave this burger that soft, gooeyness, the watery truffled leeks provided that additional moistness to a positively crispy and perfectly cooked fillet that was succulent to begin with.

 This was generously filled in terms of the cranberry, house mayo, and relish sauces.

 Add all that to the soft, creamy and plentiful Camembert cheese, and what you had was a messy little burger that demanded a number of nampkins to hand.

 What was impressive, however, was that the cranberry sauce wasn’t overly sweet.